jonosquire/NMStools/README.md

 3) pseudoModes - Given the spectrum and the desired inner product, finds the fastest growing linear structures [see Squire & Bhattacharjee, Astrophys.
 J., 797 67 (2014)]

 I also include a tutorial notebook, ExampleNMS, which goes through an example based on the advection equation.
+If you end up using it for research, I just ask that you cite [Squire & Bhattacharjee, Astrophys.
+J., 797 67 (2014)].